The Abbott and Costello Cartoon Show

-The Abbott and Costello Cartoon Show is an American half-hour animated series of the famous comedy duo that aired in syndication from September 9, 1967, to June 1, 1968.
+The Abbott and Costello Cartoon Show is an American half-hour animated comedy television series of the famous comedy duo that aired in syndication from September 9, 1967, to June 1, 1968.
 Each of the 39 individual episodes consisted of four five-minute cartoons.
-The cartoons were created jointly by Hanna-Barbera, RKO General, and Jomar Productions between 1965 and 1967.
+The cartoons were created jointly by Hanna-Barbera, RKO General, and Jomar Productions from 1965 to 1967.
 The series was syndicated by Gold Key Entertainment and King World Productions, with the rights now owned by Warner Bros.
-Television Distribution.
+Television Distribution (through Turner Entertainment).

-The primary feature of this cartoon series was the fact that Bud Abbott supplied the voice for his own character.
+Bud Abbott provided the voice for his own character.
 Stan Irwin provided the voice of Lou Costello, who had died in 1959.
 The rest of the voice cast was composed of Hanna-Barbera regulars.
-The Canadian cartoonist Lynn Johnston, who is famous for her comic strip, For Better or For Worse, was an uncredited cel colorist.
+Canadian cartoonist Lynn Johnston, best known for her comic strip, For Better or For Worse, was an uncredited cel colorist.

 Production

-Abbott and Costello was among the animated programs of the 1960s that were based on the decade's nostalgia craze which animated other comedy teams of the past such as Laurel and Hardy and The New 3 Stooges.
+Abbott and Costello is among the animated programs of the 1960s that are based on the decade's nostalgia craze which animated other comedy teams of the past such as Laurel and Hardy and The New 3 Stooges.
+It was pitched by the duo's manager Eddie Sherman to producer Lee Orgel, who also worked on The New 3 Stooges and further developed the concept.
+Orgel originally planned for the series to be produced at Cambria Productions, however the show's sponsor insisted it be done entirely at Hanna-Barbera instead.
 The show created work for the ill and impoverished Bud Abbott, who provided the voice of his animated character.
 Lou Costello had died in 1959, and his voice was supplied by nightclub manager Stan Irwin (1920-2015), who was a close friend of the duo.